cse110-fa22-group5/cse110-fa22-group5/README.md

 Video and tutorial on how our project works.

 ## Documentation

-All documentation via JSDocs or tbd.
+Our project has been documented via jsDocs.
+Read through our documentation [here](https://akanksha-maker-ucsd.github.io/jsDocs/).

 ## Running and Scripts